Non-Homogenizable Classes of Finite Structures: Introduction

 Our first example of a non-homogenizable class comes from the theory of constraint satisfaction problems (CSPs).
 We show that the class of locally consistent systems of linear equations over the two-element field is not homogenizable.
 More generally, the result holds for systems of equations over any finite Abelian group.
 This answers a question first raised by the first author of this paper in \cite{AtseriasWeyer2009}.
 Precisely, by a locally consistent system of equations we mean one whose satisfiability cannot be refuted by the $(j,k)$-consistency algorithm for small $j$ and $k$, which is a well-studied heuristic algorithm for solving CSPs.
 Moreover, in combination with the resolution of the Bounded Width Conjecture by Barto and Kozik \cite{BartoKozik2014}, this shows that the constraint languages whose classes of locally consistent instances are homogenizable are, up to pp-interpretability, precisely those that are solvable by local consistency methods.
 All this is worked out in Section~\ref{sec:consistent}.

 In Section~\ref{sec:forbidden} we give a second example of a non-homogenizable class that, in this case, is motivated by the works of Hubi\v{c}ka and Ne\v{s}et\v{r}il \cite{HubickaNesetril2015}, and Erd\"{o}s\oldnote{AA: the proper LaTeX accent for Erdos doesn't compile!}, Tardif, and Tardos \cite{ErdosTardifTardos2013}.
 It was shown in \cite{HubickaNesetril2015} that every class of finite structures that is of the form $\forbh({\cal F})$, where~${\cal F}$ is a \emph{regular} class of connected finite structures, is homogenizable.
 In words,~$\forbh({\cal F})$ is the class of finite structures that do not admit homomorphisms from any structure in ${\cal F}$.
 The notion of regularity considered in \cite{HubickaNesetril2015} is closely related to the notion of regularity in automata theory, and agrees with it on coloured paths and trees.
 However, our second example shows that even if ${\cal F}$ is MSO-definable and has maximum treewidth two, the class $\forbh({\cal F})$ need not be homogenizable.
-This shows that for MSO-definable classes, treewidth one versus two of the forbidden structures in ${\cal F}$ is the dividing line to homogenizability.
+Since MSO-definability coincides with automatic regularity for coloured paths and trees, this shows that for MSO-definable classes, treewidth one versus two of the forbidden structures in ${\cal F}$ is the dividing line to homogenizability.